nubbsterr/ELK-SIEM-Setup/README.md

 Real talk, I included that typo to show that I am human just like you.
 Creating this guide is both for my learning and so you can get a lovely homelab setup to enjoy cybersec :) With that being said, we are officially finished the installation phase for Elasticsearch and will now get to configuring it.

-# Configuring Elasticsearch and Running the Cluster
+# Configuring Elasticsearch and Testing It Out
 This step is entirely for configuring Elasticsearch; telling it how to run, what ports it needs, communication, etc.

 Open `/etc/elasticsearch/elasticsearch.yml` in a text editor (neovim da goat).
 If you are using a terminal editor like me, run `sudo EDITOR_OF_CHOICE ELASTICSEARCH.YML PATH`.
 Firstly, we will edit the cluster.name property to be the name of your choice for your homelab.